mangoleaf/zeratul/README.md

-# zeratul
+# Zeratul

-Using vagrant to setup a VM
+## Using vagrant to setup a VM

 Create the following directory structure:

-Create a top level directory for the project (Named /project/ in this example) Clone the repo into a folder named zeratul within the project folder. /project/zeratul/ Copy the contents of /project/zeratul/vagrant/ to /project/
+* Create a top level directory for the project (Named /project/ in this example)
+* Clone the repo into a folder named zeratul within the project folder. /project/zeratul/
+* Copy the contents of /project/zeratul/vagrant/ to /project/

 The following should be your directory structure when you are finished.

-/project
+* /project/
-  VagrantFile
+  * VagrantFile
-  provisioning/
+  * provisioning/
-  zeratul/
+  * zeratul/

 Finally, execute the command to setup the vm
 $ vagrant up